-- Labor – Labor includes wages paid to your employees and payroll taxes paid for your employees.
-Labor does not include actual wages and related expenses you pay to yourself.
+- Labor – Labor includes wages paid to employees and payroll taxes paid for employees.
+Labor does not include actual wages and related expenses a franchisee pays to itself.

-- Rent – Rent includes the base rent for your lease including extra charges, such as common area maintenance (CAM) charges, real estate taxes, percentage rents, etc.
+- Rent – Rent includes the base rent for a franchisee’s lease including extra charges, such as common area maintenance (CAM) charges, real estate taxes, percentage rents, etc.

-- Other Expenses – Other expenses include such things as utilities (electric, telephone), royalties, ad fund fees, advertising, insurance (Workers’ Comp, property, casualty, liability, health, etc.), licenses, permits, repairs, uniforms, store supplies, etc.
+- Other Expenses – Other expenses include such things as utilities (electric, telephone), Royalty Fees, Advertising Contributions, advertising, insurance (Workers’ Comp, property, casualty, liability, health, etc.), licenses, permits, repairs, uniforms, store supplies, etc.

 - Total Expenses – The total of Labor, Rent, and Other Expenses.